jonaspleyer/cellular_raza/paper.md

 [@Abar2017; @Datseris2022; @Wilensky:1999].
 They are often able to define agents bottom-up and can be a good choice if they allow for the desired cellular representation.
-However, they lack the explicit forethough to be applied in cellular systems and may not be able to describe every cellular aspect.
+However, they lack the explicit forethought to be applied in cellular systems and may not be able to describe every cellular aspect.

 ## Cellular Agent-Based Frameworks